SouthGreenPlatform/VcfHunter/README.md

 ### calcul_pileup_mean.py

-This program count from a pileup like file the average of values reported in a sliding window.
+This program count from a pileup like file (columns 1 (chr), 2 (pos) and 4 (value) of pileup), the average of values reported in a sliding window.

 *Options:*

-    --pileup: The pileup file (tabulated)
+    --pileup: The pileup column selected file (tabulated)
-    --window: The window to calculate proportion
+    --window: The window to calculate mean value
     --fasta: The multifasta reference file
     --FillUnder: Fill the curve under, (y or n)
     --Ylim: Set Y limit.
 Can be omitted